evhub/coconut/HELP.md

     else:
         raise TypeError("the argument to factorial must be an integer >= 0")

+# Test cases:
+0 |> factorial |> print
+3 |> factorial > print
+0.5 |> factorial |> print # should raise TypeError
+-1 |> factorial |> print # should also raise TypeError
 ```
+_Note: every time code is shown in this tutorial, it is highly recommended that you try the given code and test cases in the interpreter to see for yourself how it works._

 Since the imperative approach is a fundamentally non-functional method, Coconut can't help us improve this example very much.
 Even here, though, the use of Coconut's infix notation (where the function is put in-between its arguments, surrounded in backticks) in `` n `isinstance` int `` makes the code slightly cleaner and easier to read.